Skip to content

 Chicken breasts and baby potatoes are tossed in a simple sauce of chicken broth, olive oil, and seasonings.
 Everything is roasted until the chicken is tender and juicy and resulting in a complete meal that everyone in the family will love.

 It’s really important to me to serve healthy dinners that also taste amazing.
 When the prep is quick and the clean-up is minimal that’s always a bonus!
-This recipe ticks all of those boxes.
+Just like my crockpot chicken potatoes and green beans this recipe ticks all of those boxes.

 Sheet pan chicken and potatoes ingredients on counter.

-• Chicken breasts: I prefer to use boneless and skinless breasts, but if you like boneless, skinless thighs, you can use them instead!
+• Chicken breasts: I prefer to use boneless and skinless breasts, but if you like boneless, skin-on chicken thighs, you can use them instead!
+Try to avoid bone-in chicken.

 • Potatoes: I use baby potatoes and I don’t peel them.
 You can use any kind of potato you like, just make sure to cut them into small even-sized pieces so they cook at the same rate.